 The “Sandwich”

-Online and in-person phases are suitable anywhere where learning should be effective and flexible.
-This can be in schools, at home, or, of course, in professional development.
+Online and face-to-face phases are suitable everywhere learning should be effective and flexible.
+This can be in schools, in private settings, or of course in professional development.

-The idea behind Blended Learning is very much in trend, not only in the education sector.
-Keywords like “Work-Life Balance” or “Stress Management” are currently surfacing in all media.
-In short: We want to live “blended,” work “blended” – so it’s time for us to learn blended as well!
+The idea behind Blended Learning is very much on trend, not just in the education sector.
+Keywords like “Work-Life-Balance” or “Stress Management” are currently appearing in all media.
+In short: We want to live “blended”, work “blended” – so it’s time we also learned blended!

 Your benefit from Blended Learning: The best of both worlds

-The alternatives to Blended Learning are either purely in-person events or purely e-learning.
-We at blink.it do not believe that either of these will prevail on their own.
-No, we are convinced that Blended Learning is the optimal solution for all educators in the long term.
+The alternatives to Blended Learning are either pure face-to-face events or pure e-learning.
+We at blink.it do not believe that either of these will prevail alone.
+No, we are convinced that Blended Learning is the optimal solution for all educators in the long run.

-Both worlds have their own advantages.
-E-learning is cheaper, more flexible, and faster.
-In-person events, on the other hand, score mainly through the personal connection to the trainer or coach.
-So what should prevent you from picking the best bits and benefiting from all the advantages?
-The following overview shows you where the benefits of e-learning lie and where those of in-person events:
+Because both worlds have their own advantages.
+E-Learning is cheaper, more flexible, and faster.
+Face-to-face events, on the other hand, score especially through the personal connection to the trainer or coach.
+So what should stop you from picking the best parts and benefiting from all the advantages?
+The following overview shows you where the advantages of e-learning lie and where those of face-to-face events do:

-With Blended Learning, you combine the advantages of in-person and online in a way that suits you best.
-If you have previously relied solely on e-learning or purely on in-person events, you might be interested in the following 7 advantages of Blended Learning:
+With Blended Learning, you combine the advantages of face-to-face and online in the way that suits you best.
+If you have only relied on e-learning or solely on face-to-face events until now, the following 7 advantages of Blended Learning might interest you:

 You gain a unique selling proposition